The local authority's legal duty to issue an EHCP

 Request all assessment documentation

-Ask the LA for every report from the EHC needs assessment — EP, SALT, OT, medical, and the LA's decision rationale.
+Ask the local authority for every report from the EHC needs assessment — EP, SALT, OT, medical, and the local authority's decision rationale.
 Review them carefully: do they reflect your child's actual needs?
 Identify any gaps or professionals who were not consulted.

 - 2